 Certain of our derivative instruments contain provisions that require us to maintain an investment grade credit rating on our debt from each of the major credit rating agencies.
 If our debt were to fall below investment grade, it would be in violation of those provisions, and the counterparties to the derivative instruments could request immediate payment or demand immediate and ongoing full overnight collateralization on derivative instruments in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on December 31, 2024 is \$0.1 million for which we have posted collateral.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on December 31, 2024 is \$0.7 million for which we have posted collateral.

-Note 13.
+Note 12.
 Fair Value of Financial Instruments and Fair Value Measurements

-The estimated fair value of debt amounted to \$3,186 million and \$2,720 million as of December 31, 2024 and 2023, respectively.
+The estimated fair value of debt amounted to \$1,826 million as of December 31, 2024 and \$1,703 million as of December 31, 2023.
 The estimated fair value was determined, in most cases, by discounting the future cash flows at market interest rates.
 The interest rate curve used to make these calculations takes into account the risks associated with the electricity industry and the credit ratings of the borrowers in each case.
+The fair value of these unsecured pollution control notes-variable are determined using unobservable interest rates as the market for these notes is inactive.
 The fair value hierarchy for the fair value of debt is considered as Level 2.